System-Wide Accessibility Improvements

 System-Wide Improvements

-Often, we want to make one or more smaller-scale accessibility improvements in multiple locations across the system.
-To do that as efficiently as possible, we may create dedicated programs for these improvements, or incorporate them into other T programs that are addressing related improvements and upgrades system-wide.
+We often make the same type of smaller-scale accessibility improvement in multiple locations across the system.
+To improve efficiency, we may create dedicated programs for these improvements, or incorporate them into other T programs that address related improvements and upgrades system-wide.

 Examples of improvements that fall under this category include: